JaehoonLim/SimpleDNNTest/docs/README.md

 python Train.py samples/Allsample.npy -f isSignal -a 20 10 -p 40.0 -w TEST_weight -v TEST_val1 TEST_val2 TEST_val3
 ```

 __Train.py__ study characteristics of signal what we want and background what we don't want.

-As you can see on example, input can be 2 __NumPy__ files or 1 __NumPy__ file with boolean flag which signal is True.
+As you can see on example, input can be 2 __NumPy__ files, one for signal and the other for background, or 1 __NumPy__ file with boolean flag which signal is True.

 __Train.py__ is using the Multi-Layer Perceptron (MLP) model.
 You can set the MLP model, the number of layers and the number of nodes for each layer, by '-a' option. '-a 20 10' means 2 layers with 20 and 10 nodes for first and second layer, respectively.